 Anyone who likes to drink shot after shot, of course, dread the hangover.
 It’s an unfortunate medical phenomenon that often takes place hours after coming down from an alcohol-induced high.
 Many people suffer hangovers in much the same way – with nausea, headaches, and extreme irritability!

 However, they can differ from person to person, and what’s more, there are reportedly many different ways to ‘cure’ a hangover.
 Do you have your own way of getting back on your feet after a night out?

-Keep reading and we will clue you in on some interesting facts about hangovers that will make your head spin – but in a good way, and hopefully without all the pain and nausea you might experience!
+Keep reading and we will clue you in on some of the not-so-fun facts about hangovers that will make your head spin – but in a good way, and hopefully without all the pain and nausea you might experience!
 But remember, this is not a guide to be used as medical advice!
 Regardless – did you know that the phenomenon helped to inspire one of the most popular comedy trilogies of all time?
 Did you know that mixing milk and a popular soft drink was once thought to help limit the effects of a hangover?
 Also – who feels hangovers worse – men or women?
-Let’s find out…
+Let’s discover some fun facts about hangovers.

 The word ‘hangover’ actually has two possible meanings!

 The first meaning is described in the Oxford English Dictionary as ‘being after effect’ – for example, ‘the hangover of scrimping on fertilizer’ meant ‘fewer flowers’.

 However, by the 1900s, the word ’hangover’ became more associated with describing the after-effects some people experience after consuming a large amount of alcohol.

 2. Hangovers aren’t always booze-related.